IGNF-Ma-carte/font-ign/README.md

 Copyright (c) 2021 IGN-France
 Font-IGN is free, open source, and GPL friendly.
 You can use it for commercial projects, open source projects, or really almost whatever you want.
 Read full Font-GIS license

-* Font-GIS font is licensed under the SIL OFL 1.1 License
+* Font-IGN font is licensed under the SIL OFL 1.1 License
 * Icons and SVG files are licensed under the CC BY 4.0 License
 * Codes and all non font or icon files are licensed under the MIT License

 Attribution is required by MIT, SIL OFL, and CC BY licenses.
-Font-GIS files already contain embedded comments with sufficient attribution, so you shouldn't need to do anything additional when using these files normally.
+Font-IGN files already contain embedded comments with sufficient attribution, so you shouldn't need to do anything additional when using these files normally.